abstracta/jmeter-java-dsl/docs/guide/request-generation/loops/while-controller.md

 }
 ```

-As with `ifController`, you can also use Java lambdas to benefit from IDE auto-completion and type safety.
+As with `ifController`, you can also use Java lambdas to benefit from IDE auto-completion and type safety and less CPU consumption.
 Eg:

 ```java
 whileController(s -> s.vars.get("ACCOUNT_ID") == null,